Peppermint Frosted Brownie Sugar Cookies

 On Tuesday I had the opportunity to go to Tatertots & Jello’s cookie exchange with my good friend Mandy from Baking with Blondie.
 I always love getting together with her, especially when it involves food- because we’re bound to have lots of fun!
 Anyway, we had a week or so to come up with a cookie to bring and it took me up until the day before to finally decide on one!
 I think it had something to do with the ease involved.
 I desperately needed a dough that I could make, refrigerate and bake once our little one went to bed for the night.
 These cookies were the perfect solution!
 The dough came together in a matter of minutes especially since there’s no chocolate melting involved (which is always a big time hog).
 Instead the dough gets all of its rich fudgy goodness from cocoa powder and chopped semi-sweet chocolate.
 After a few hours of refrigeration I rolled it out, cut the snowflakes and placed them onto a Silpat-lined sheet and then in to the oven to bake.
 They puffed up beautifully, nice and thick!
 With only a few minutes of baking time required, they came out smelling incredible and had perfectly crisp edges with a soft chewy inside- just like brownies.
 I whipped up some peppermint frosting to spread over top and then added peppermint candy cane sprinkles as a finishing touch.
 They were absolutely delicious… and such a fun little twist on a Christmas classic!

-Peppermint Frosted Brownie Sugar Cookies Recipe
+Peppermint Frosted Chocolate Cookies Recipe

 5 from 1 vote